-Under Z.R. §72-21 (b), Where a Religious Non-Profit Seeks to Build Revenue Producing Facilities, It Is Indeed Required to Show the Inability to Earn a Reasonable Return
+D. Under Z.R. §72-21 (b), Where a Religious Non-Profit Seeks to Build Revenue Producing Facilities, It Is Required to Show the Inability to Earn a Reasonable Return organization.31 As noted below, the authorities cited by the Congregation in support of this proposition are inapposite.

-89. If a religious non-profit seeks a variance to construct revenue-producing facilities such as luxury condominiums, then it must satisfy the reasonable return finding of Z.R. §72-21 (b).
+If a religious non-profit seeks a variance to construct revenue-producing facilities such as luxury condominiums, then it must satisfy the reasonable return finding of Z.R. §72-21 (b).
 Petitioners concur with the position stated by the BSA on this issue.
 The Congregation's position is directly in opposition to the BSA position.

-90. The Congregation disagrees and argues that the language of 72-21(b) provides that no reasonable return finding is required for any variances if the property owner is a religious non-profit organization.
-As noted accompanying Reply Memorandum of Law, the authorities cited by the Congregation in support of this proposition are inapposite.
+The Congregation disagrees and argues that the language of 72-21(b) provides that no reasonable return finding is required for any variances if the property owner is a religious non-profit

-91. Petitioners contend that in interpreting the application of Z.R. §72-21(b) where a non-profit organization seeks to develop a mixed-use project requiring variances, the constitutional underpinnings of this provision need to be considered, to avoid an unconstitutional taking by the land use regulation.
+Petitioners contend that in interpreting the application of Z.R. §72-21(b) where a non-profit organization seeks to develop a mixed-use project requiring variances, the constitutional underpinnings of this provision need to be considered, to avoid an unconstitutional taking by the land use regulation.
+Petitioners will not reiterate the discussion in its initial Memorandum of Law, except to note that the Respondents did not even attempt to respond to the discussion there.